 Runtime: since 01.01.2016 Role: Consortial Partner Partners: University of Passau and 36 further partners – cf. homepage

 The Universal Speech Translation Advanced Research Consortium (U-STAR) is an international research collaboration entity formed to develop a network-based speech-to-speech translation (S2ST) with the aim of breaking language barriers around the world and to implement vocal communication between different languages.

 EmotAsS: Emotionsensitive Assistance System (#16SV7213)

-BMBF IKT2020-Grant (Sozial- und emotionssensitive Systeme für eine optimierte Mensch-Technik-Interaktion) Runtime: 01.06.2015 – 31.05.2018 Role: Coauthor Proposal, Beneficiary, Principal Investigator Partners: University of Bremen, University of Passau, vacances Mobiler Sozial- und Pflegedienst GmbH, Martinshof (Werkstatt Bremen), Meier und Schütte GmbH und Co.
+BMBF IKT2020-Grant (Sozial- und emotionssensitive Systeme für eine optimierte Mensch-Technik-Interaktion) Runtime: 01.06.2015 – 31.05.2018 Role: Coauthor Proposal, Beneficiary, Principal Investigator Partners: University of Bremen, Augsburg University, University of Passau, vacances Mobiler Sozial- und Pflegedienst GmbH, Martinshof (Werkstatt Bremen), Meier und Schütte GmbH und Co.
 KG.